 The Home Owner Grant program is a property tax relief program to assist eligible owners reduce the burden of residential property taxes, firstly school taxes.
-It is administered by the Home Owner Grant Administration Branch of the Ministry of Small Business and Revenue.
+It is administered by the Province of BC.

 An owner together with his/her spouse qualifies for a Provincial Home Owner Grant for only one residence in any one calendar year.

 The Home Owner Grant must be claimed by the Tax Due Date to avoid penalty.
-To obtain the grant, you must complete the application form on the bottom of the tax notice or claim your grant electronically.
-If you are eligible for the grant and wish to apply for it, you must tick the box that describes your qualification.
-If you are 65 or over, you must state your birth date.
+To obtain the grant, you must complete the application either online or via phone.

 Unclaimed grants constitute unpaid current taxes and are subject to penalties.
 A ten percent (10%) penalty will be applied on the amount of the unclaimed Home Owner Grant.
 To avoid the penalty on Grant portion of your taxes, the Home Owner Grant must be claimed even if a payment on outstanding taxes is not made.
 If you require assistance, please contact the Property Tax Department at 250-783-9901.

-If your mortgage company or other agent pays your property taxes, it is your responsibility to claim the grant by completing the grant application and delivering it to the Hudson’s Hope District Office on or before the due date.
+If your mortgage company or other agent pays your property taxes, it is your responsibility to claim the grant by completing the grant application.

 For the Basic Grant: